Drupal’s admin UI & how it compares to WordPress

 For convenience, here is a quick summary showing which CMS has the edge in the 10 categories compared.
 However, I would recommend that you go back and read the edge summary for each category if you haven’t done so already.

 |Managing users, roles and permissions||✓|

 |Site status report||✓|

 A final word of advice

 In my opinion, you shouldn’t be turned off from one platform or the other simply because you’ve heard that one is better or easier to use.
 Both platforms are mature and constantly improving, user experience is top of mind, and usability gaps have become less of an issue in recent years.

 My advice, select the platform you use based on your requirements.
-WordPress is a great authoring tool and is good for small and medium sized organizations.
-Drupal is fantastic for medium and large sized organizations or anyone who has complex workflows, products, and/or a need to integrate with other platforms.
+WordPress is a great authoring tool and is good for small and medium-sized organizations.
+Drupal is fantastic for medium and enterprise organizations or anyone who has complex workflows, products, and/or a need to integrate with other platforms.
 That’s a pretty general summary, but if you’re considering either of these platforms, first know what your requirements of the platform are and then start talking to the experts for each.

 Acro Media is an ecommerce consultation and development agency that can help you in this regard.
 We specialize in open source ecommerce and a large part of our work is based around Drupal.
 Drupal typically works better for our clients but we know WordPress, too.
 If you’re researching your requirements or evaluating your options, hit us up for a quick chat, we would love to help.
 Otherwise, check out some of these related resources.